-- Receive, sort, open, and distribute incoming mail, process outgoing mail, receive incoming and despatch outgoing courier mail, deliver messages and documents to appropriate persons/locations. - Work with established filing/records system in accordance with set procedures including creating and indexing new files, distributing files/publications within the organisation as requested; monitoring file locations. - o Prepare and collate documents, take telephone messages. - o Transcribe information into records, sort and file documents/records accurately in correct locations/sequence using an established filing system.
+Receive, sort, open, distribute incoming mail, process outgoing mail, receive incoming and despatch outgoing courier mail, deliver messages and documents to appropriate persons/locations.
+Work with established filing/records system in accordance with set procedures including creating and indexing new files, distributing files/publications within the organisation as requested; monitoring file locations.
+Prepare and collate documents, take telephone messages.
+Transcribe information into records, sort and file documents/records accurately in correct locations/sequence using an established filing system.

-- o Acquire and apply a limited knowledge of office procedures and requirements. - o Relay internal information.
+o Acquire and apply a limited knowledge of office procedures and requirements.
+Relay internal information.

-Business/Financial - skills level 1
+Business/Financial - Skills Level 1

-Sort, process and record original source financial documents (e.g. invoices, cheques, correspondence) on a daily basis.
+Sort, process and record original source financial documents (eg. invoices, cheques, correspondence) on a daily basis.

-Grade two clerical officer
+Grade 2 clerical officer

 Employees in this grade perform clerical and office tasks using a more extensive range of skills and knowledge at a level higher than required in Grade 1.
 They are responsible and accountable for their own work, which is performed within established routines, methods and procedures.
-Supervision is general.